 We got to see both a male and female lion sitting in a tree.
 Big 5 – 3/5, and it’s only day one… #LuckyGirls

-A nice drive along the shores of the lake later it’s already time to head to our campsite – we’ve been in the park for several hours – and while it feels as if we’ve only just started, we realized we’ve been very lucky.
-Lions, buffalo’s, elephants, giraffes, zebras, monkeys, birds, antilopes, … And it’s only day 1 of our safari!
+A nice drive along the shores of the lake later it’s already time to head to our campsite – we’ve been in the park for several hours – and while it feels as if the day’s only just started, we realize we’ve been very lucky.
+Lions, buffalo’s, elephants, giraffes, zebras, monkeys, birds, antelopes, … And it’s only day 1 of our safari!

 The next day we headed to the Serengeti and it only kept getting better and better.

 Want to live this experience yourself?
 I have my own tour business in Tanzania and can organize it for you!

 Have a look at our website and get in touch with all your questions.

 Any other thoughts or ideas?
 See you in the comment section!